heyfixit/Sprint-Challenge--JavaScript/README.md

 console.log(thing.sayName.call(thing2)); // would produce "thing2Name"
 ```

 - `this` by itself refers to the root object which will be the window or console.
-In the case of `use strict`, it will `undefined`.
+In the case of `use strict`, it will be `undefined`.

 - `this` refers to the specific instance of an object being created when used in a constructor via the `new` keyword.